This Namibia Highlights Safari starts and ends in Windhoek, Namibia.

 Our destination for the day - Swakopmund, the main adventure activity hub of Namibia.
 We spend the next two nights at a comfortable lodge, conveniently located in the town.
 You are free to go sightseeing in this historic town, founded by German colonialists in 1892.
 Swakopmund is a pleasant town, easily explored on foot - a good way to see the old German architecture, attractions and sidewalk cafes.

 Today we drive north along the dramatic Skeleton Coast, so-called for the notoriously dangerous conditions that have caused many a shipwreck.
-Tracing the Atlantic Ocean coastline, we stop at the Cape Cross Seal Colony to see one of the largest colonies of Cape Fur Seals in the world.
+Tracing the Atlantic Ocean coastline, we stop at the Cape Cross Seal Colony to get a close-up look at one of the largest colonies of Cape Fur Seals in the world.

 We then drive inland through the semi-arid Erongo Region to Spitzkoppe.
 This is one of the most famous natural landmarks of Namibia - a towering massif of granite peaks hills and rocky inselbergs.